Moki38/Moki-ROV2/README.md

-# Moki-ROV2 (Pilot your ROV directly from your PC webbrowser browser)
+# Moki-ROV2 (Pilot your ROV directly from your PC)

 If you gonna use this code, please let me know by email!